Tips for a First-Time Home Buyer

 In seller's markets, an agent may only show buyers one home.
 A few buyers will look for years, but buyers who do that aren't particularly motivated.
 A motivated buyer will generally find a home within two weeks.

 Many buyers find a home within two days.
 Good real estate agents will listen to your wants and needs and arrange to show only those homes that fit your particular parameters.
-Your agent, if she has time, might preview homes before showing them to you as well.
+Your agent, if they have time, might preview homes before showing them to you as well.

 How Many Homes Will a Homebuyer Visit?